 1/4 cup unseasoned bread crumbs

-Vegetable oil for fryingIn a large salad bowl, using a wire whisk, mix together the egg, mayonnaise, mustard, pepper, Old Bay, cayenne, and Worcestershire sauce.
+Vegetable oil for fryingIn a large salad bowl, using a wire whisk, mix together the egg, mayonnaise, mustard, pepper, Old Bay, and Worcestershire sauce.
 Mix until frothy.
 Do not add salt.
 Old Bay is very salty.

-Heat the oil to 375 degrees.
+For Fried Crabcakes Heat the oil to 375 degrees.
 Gently place the crabcakes in the oil with a metal turner.
 Deep fry the crabcakes a few at a time until golden brown, about 3 minutes on each side.
 Remove and drain on paper towels.
 Serve at once with freshly made tarter sauce.